 St Catharine’s seeks to admit candidates with the greatest academic potential, regardless of the educational opportunities they have had in the past.
 We believe that the new Cambridge admissions assessment system will help us achieve that goal.

 Please note that all applicants (who do not already have a degree) to all Cambridge colleges for all subjects will be asked to take a written assessment for their chosen subject, with the following exceptions:

 - there will be no admissions assessment in Maths or Music.

 - in Medicine, the Biomedical Admissions Test (BMAT) will continue to be used - it will, in effect, be the written assessment for this subject.

-- from 2017, applicants in Veterinary Medicine will no longer be required to take the BMAT - instead they will be asked to sit the same admissions assessment as Natural Sciences applicants.
+- since 2017, applicants in Veterinary Medicine have no longer been required to take the BMAT - instead they now sit the same admissions assessment as Natural Sciences applicants.

 Full details of the written assessments, including detailed subject-by-subject information is available at this link.

 If after reading this website you still have questions about applying to St Catharine's for an undergraduate degree, please email us at email@example.com